-In 1864, the pair returned to Rockford, followed by a number of other “bounty jumpers” and lawless types the pair had met during their travels.
-Forming a gang, Frank, John, Sim, and William, along with the other miscreants, headquartered in the burned out buildings of Rockford.
+In 1864, the pair returned to Rockford, followed by several other “bounty jumpers” and lawless types they had met during their travels.
+Forming a gang, Frank, John, Sim, and William, along with the other miscreants, were headquartered in the burned-out buildings of Rockford.

-Late in 1864, Frank, along with two other gang members by the names of Grant Wilson and Dixon robbed the post office and Gilbert’s Store in nearby Jonesville, Indiana.
-Before long, they were captured by U.S. Marshals but were able to post bond and released with a trial date pending.
+Late in 1864, Frank and two other gang members by the names of Grant Wilson and Dixon robbed the post office and Gilbert’s Store in nearby Jonesville, Indiana.
+Before long, they were captured by U.S. Marshals but could post bond and release with a trial date pending.

 The next year, two more post offices were robbed in Dudleytown and Seymour, as well as several retail burglaries.

 In the meantime, Grant Wilson, who had been involved in the Jonesville robbery, turned state’s evidence, agreeing to testify against Frank Reno.
 However, before the trial was scheduled, Wilson was murdered, and without his testimony, Frank was acquitted.

 Next, the Reno Gang made their headquarters in a Seymour Hotel called the Radar House, where unfortunate travelers who stayed there often left penniless.
-From here, they also orchestrated a number of robberies across the Midwest, as well as operating a counterfeit ring.
+They also orchestrated several robberies across the Midwest and operating a counterfeit ring from here.

-Various members of the gang were arrested a number of times, but they were always released.
+Various members of the gang were arrested several times, but they were always released.
 The brothers bragged that they had “political clout,” but the real story was that they were bribing or terrorizing officials into silence.

 By July 27, 1865, things had become so bad in the Seymour area that the Seymour Times issued a warning stating: “be wary of thieves and assassins that infest the place.”
 A week later, on August 3, the paper ran an editorial that condemned the lawlessness and called for vigilantes to restore order, stating: “Nothing but Lynch law will save the reputation of this place and its citizens.”